 Welcome to the Toucaan Blog. 🎉

-Here you'll find a collection of articles and discussions on intrinsic application design.
+Here you'll find articles and discussions on intrinsic application design.

 What is Intrinsic Design?

-Intrinsic in the context of application design implies an experience that belongs to a device.
-This term was coined by the one and only Jen Simmons while working at Mozilla on flex and grid-based layouts, but a curious mind could easily hop layouts and decide to explore what belongs and what doesn't on a given medium for a whole other lot of design vocabulary.
+Intrinsic in the context of application design implies designing for an experience that belongs to the user's device.
+This term was coined by the one and only Jen Simmons while working at Mozilla on flex and grid-based layouts, but a curious mind could easily hop layouts and explore what belongs and what doesn't on a given medium for a whole other lot of design vocabulary.

-Moreover, there is a need to know what devices are on the web today because users are no longer limited to just mobile or desktop anymore.
+Moreover, there is a need to know what devices are on the web today because users are no longer limited to mobile or desktop.

 How is Toucaan different from other css frameworks?

-Toucaan is quite different from other css frameworks in many ways.
-It is a new approach to design that offers granular control and long-term maintainability at scale.
+It transcends the limitations of Responsive Web Design with a new deterministic approach to design that offers both granular control and long-term maintainability at scale.

-Unlike other frameworks, Toucaan does not make arbitrary assumptions about the browser or the user's device and instead allows developers to create meaningful interfaces that bank on the intrinsic qualities of the medium.
-Qualities like physical size, orientation, foldability, touch or no touch, or even fullscreen view enabled in a notched environment, for example.
+Toucaan avoids several common anti-patterns and hardcoded assumptions that other frameworks force on the end users.
+It does not make arbitrary assumptions about the browser's capabilities or the user's device and allows developers to create meaningful interfaces that bank on the intrinsic qualities of the medium instead.
+You know, qualities like physical size, orientation, foldability, touch or no touch, or even fullscreen view enabled in a notched environment, for example.

 Briefly, Toucaan outshines the traditional css frameworks on at least four major fronts:

-- A complete separation of device-specific design language without using hardcoded pixel widths as MQ breakpoints.
-Toucaan uses a css router to serve the suitable stylesheet instead.
+- Complete separation of the design language for different classes of devices.
+Toucaan uses a css router to serve the suitable stylesheet.

-- A mathematically grounded and block-scoped type scaling system.
+- A mathematically grounded and intrinsically scaling type system.

-normalizecss to bulldoze the web browser.
-Toucaan replaces the reset inclusion model with a lighter and flexible baseline method that can be configured for each app differently using classless principles.
+normalizecss to bulldoze the web browser anymore.
+Toucaan replaces the reset with a flexible baseline that can be customized for each app differently.

-- Support new devices on the web like the Apple Watch, EVs with a web browser like the V9 on the Tesla Model S and Tesla Model 3, bendable or foldable smartphones and tablets, large projectors, and smart TVs.
+Toucaan has intrinsic support for new devices on the web like the Apple Watch, EVs that sport a web browser like the V9 browser on the Tesla Model S and Tesla Model 3, bendable or foldable smartphones and tablets, large projectors, and even smart TVs.

 Today, we announce the first public beta version of Toucaan to the general public after three months in production at the Red Goose.
 Sonica, Satie, & I wish to invite you to try Toucaan to build your interfaces and share your thoughts on the experience.

-In the next few months, we hope to discover how best to introduce and standardize intrinsicality in modern application design.
-An approach that is no longer encumbered by the limitations of responsive web design.
+In the next few months, we hope to discover how to introduce and standardize intrinsicality in modern application design—an approach that is not encumbered by the limitations of responsive web.